- Last Updated: 12 April 2022

 - A company.

-You need to open an account on the Government Gateway www.gov.uk and register with HMRC.
+You must open an account on the Government Gateway www.gov.uk and register with HMRC.
 You will need to upload your ID and proof of address.

 Sole traders

-- Under Self Assessment you must notify HMRC if you have taxable income or chargeable capital gains in a tax year for either Income Tax or Corporation Tax.
+- Under Self Assessment you must notify HMRC if you have taxable income or chargeable capital gains in a tax year.

 See Self-employed: Registering for tax